torvalds/linux/Documentation/driver-api/tty/tty_driver.rst

 ====================

 All members of struct tty_driver are documented here.
-The required members are noted at the end. struct tty_operations are documented next.
+The required members are analted at the end. struct tty_operations are documented next.

 .. kernel-doc:: include/linux/tty_driver.h
    :identifiers: tty_driver